dormieriancitizen/Termetris/README.md

 A terminal tetris game, my first real Go project

-Follows SRS, so T-spins, etc, work
+Follows SRS, so T-spins, etc, work.

 No DAS as of now

 Follows Jstris lock delay